NannyML/nannyml/docs/tutorials/monitoring_performance/performance_estimation.rst

     >>> metadata = nml.extract_metadata(reference, model_name='wfh_predictor', exclude_columns=['identifier'])
     >>> metadata.target_column_name = 'work_home_actual'
+    >>> display(metadata.is_complete())
+    (True, [])

-Full information on how the model's data should be prepared can be found in the guide on :ref:`importing data<import-data>`.
+We see that the metadata are complete.
+Full information on how the data should be prepared can be found in the guide on :ref:`importing data<import-data>`.

 Creating and using the estimator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The :class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE` class
+implements the performance estimation functionality for binary classification models.

-In the next step Confidence-based Performance Estimation (CBPE) estimator is created and fitted on ``reference`` data.
+In the next step Confidence-based Performance Estimation
-Both the chunking method and the metrics to estimate need to be specified now.
+(:class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE`)
+estimator is created using the previously
+extracted :class:`~nannyml.metadata.ModelMetadata`, a list of metrics and an optional
+:ref:`chunking<chunking>` specification.
+The list of metrics specifies the metrics
+that will be used to estimate the performance of the model being monitored.
+For an overview of all metrics,
+check the :mod:`~nannyml.performance_calculation.metrics` module.
-Read more about chunking in relevant :ref:`guide<chunk-data>`.
+Read more about chunking in relevant :ref:`setting up page<chunking>` and :ref:`advanced guide<chunk-data>`
+if needed.

+The :class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE`
+estimator is then fitted using the
+:meth:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE.fit` method on the ``reference`` data.

 .. code-block:: python